rei/rei-cedar-vue-2/README.md

 |-- release.env.js          #Setting NODE_ENV for release
 |-- test.env.js             #Setting NODE_ENV for test
 %dist/                      #Results from `npm run build` end up here
+%dist-play/                 #Results from `yarn build:play` end up here play/                       #Stores files for use with vue-play
+|-- %app.js                 #Used for initializing vue-play (probably don't need to change anything here)
+|-- index.js                #Setting up vue-play scenarios (currently just loads all *.play.js files from src/components)
+|-- %preview.js             #Used for creating the preview for vue-play (probably don't need to change anything here)
 %release/                   #Results from `npm run release` end up here src/                        #Source files
 |-- assets/                 #For things that will be included like images, fonts, icons, etc. (check the vue webpack template docs)
 |-- components/             #All things components
 |-- css/                    #All things css
+|-- examples/               #Extra components just for testing
 |-- app.vue                 #The playground for testing components
 |-- dev.js                  #Webpack entry point for everything !release
 |-- main.js                 #Webpack entry point for release that builds delivery assets